 To be eligible for an MSc degree, students are required to have a cumulative GPA of not less than 6.5 in all formal (non-seminar) courses taken during the graduate program.
-Failure (a grade of 5.0 or lower) in two, one-term courses, or in a single, two-term course, will normally result in the automatic recommendation to the FGSR to terminate a student's program in the Department, unless the student's cumulative GPA at that time is 6.5
+Failure (a grade of 5.0 or lower) in two, one-term courses, or in a single, two-term course, will normally result in the automatic recommendation to the Faculty of Graduate Studies and Research to terminate a student's program in the Department, unless the student's cumulative GPA at that time is 6.5 or higher.